List of instant noodle brands: By country

 Instant noodles are a popular food in many parts of the world, undergoing changes in flavor to fit local tastes.
 In 2018, the World Instant Noodles Association (WINA) reported that 103,620 million servings were consumed worldwide.
 China (and Hong Kong) consumed 40,250 million servings and Indonesia consumed 12,540 million, the three areas dominating world instant noodle consumption.
 South Korea tops the world in per capita consumption at 75 servings per year.
 It is followed by Vietnam at 54 servings, and Nepal at 53.

 Australia

 The most popular manufacturer of instant noodles in Australia is San Remo Macaroni Company, whose Fantastic and Suimin brands hold a 30% market share.
-Other brands include Indomie, Indomie Mi Goreng, Maggi, Mr Lee's Noodles, Wai Wai, Nissin's Demae Ramen, and Nongshim's Shin ramyun.
+Other brands include Indomie, Indomie Mi Goreng, Maggi, Mr Lee's Noodles, Wai Wai, Nissin's Demae Ramen, and Nongshim's Shin Ramyun.
 Instant noodles are often referred to as "two-minute noodles" in Australia, a reflection of their preparation time.

 China

-According to industry trade group World Instant Noodles Association, China is the world's largest instant noodle market, with demand reaching 40.25 million servings in 2018.
+According to industry trade group World Instant Noodles Association, China is the world's largest instant noodle market, with demand reaching 40.25 billion servings in 2018.